MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/choosing-msal-dotnet.md

 ![Image showing token caches with and without custom serializers](../media/msal-serializers.png)

-### Why do you need Microsoft Identity Web.TokenCache?
+### Why do you need Microsoft.Identity.Web.TokenCache?

-Microsoft Identity Web.TokenCache provides token cache serialization for you.
-See [Token cache serialization](https://github.com/AzureAD/microsoft-identity-web/wiki/asp-net#token-cache-serialization-for-msalnet) for details.
+[Microsoft.Identity.Web.TokenCache](https://www.nuget.org/packages/Microsoft.Identity.Web.TokenCache) provides token cache serialization for you.
+See [Token cache serialization](../how-to/token-cache-serialization.md) for details.

-Another example of leveraging Microsoft Identity Web from .NET classic (MVC) can be found in that [ConfidentialClientTokenCache sample](https://github.com/Azure-Samples/active-directory-dotnet-v1-to-v2/tree/master/ConfidentialClientTokenCache).

 Examples of how to use token caches for web apps and web APIs are available in the [ASP.NET Core web app tutorial](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/) in the phase [2-2 Token Cache](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/tree/master/2-WebApp-graph-user/2-2-TokenCache).
 For implementations have a look at the [TokenCacheProviders](https://github.com/AzureAD/microsoft-identity-web/tree/master/src/Microsoft.Identity.Web/TokenCacheProviders) folder in the [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) repository.

 Microsoft Identity Web also helps with [certificate loading](https://github.com/AzureAD/microsoft-identity-web/wiki/asp-net#help-loading-certificates).